Abide by University Policies and Guidelines

-Temple University may, at any time, determine central.temple.edu and the associated services need to be decommissioned.
+Temple University may, at any time, determine sites.temple.edu and the associated services need to be decommissioned.
 When this happens, e-mail notification will be sent to your TUmail address at least one month prior to allow you time to archive any content you may wish to retain.

 Owners are responsible for Content

 Web site and blog owners are responsible for all content on sites.temple.edu, not Temple University.

 Content must adhere to University policies and guidelines

 All content on sites.temple.edu must adhere to University polices and guidelines (such as no copyright infringement, acceptable use, privacy, etc.) including but not limited to the Electronic Communications guidelines.
 Users should not:

 - Post or link to any content that is abusive, vulgar, obscene (including but not limited to sexually explicit), hateful, fraudulent, threatening, harassing, defamatory, or which discloses private or personal matters concerning any person